CRICOS Code: 093547F

 Source: ABS Labour Force Survey, Department of Jobs and Small Business trend data to May 2018 and Department of Jobs and Small Business projections to 2023.

 Entry requirements: Prospective students are required to complete the Pre-Training Interview form, to the satisfaction of ITHEA.
+You must have good word processing and email skills as well as the ability to download and upload documents and information.
+Please see our Online Service Standards.
 You will also need to provide evidence of your English language proficiency.
 ITHEA will accept the following minimum English language test score:

 |English language test providers||Minimum score||Minimum score and at least 10 weeks English Language Intensive Courses for Overseas Students (ELICOS)||Minimum score and at least 20 weeks ELICOS|